Alternative ways to check weight without using a scale

 • GP Surgeries: Your doctor will weigh you during appointments, or you can ask the receptionist if drop-in weighing is available

-• Community Centres: Some local leisure centres and community health programmes offer free weigh-ins
+• Community Centers: Some local leisure centers and community health programs offer free weigh-ins

 • Supermarkets: A few larger stores still have coin-operated scales